Sudomotor: Dysfunction

 Impaired sudomotor function can occur in any disorder that directly and/or indirectly affects the autonomic nervous system, including diabetes mellitus, amyloidosis, infections, neurodegenerative diseases, multiple system atrophy, and pure autonomic failure.
 Sudomotor dysfunction can manifest as increased or decreased sweating patterns.
 Both patterns have the potential to affect an individual's quality of life.
 Excessive sweating can cause social embarrassment, while insufficient sweating can result in heat intolerance and dry skin.
 Depending on the severity of dyshidrosis, it may result in hyperkeratosis, rhagades, ulcerations, and poor wound healing due to altered epidermal moisturization.

 Sudomotor dysfunction is one of the most common and earliest neurophysiological manifestations of small fiber neuropathies.
 In some cases, it may be the only detectable neurologic manifestation.

 The gold standard for diagnosis of small fiber neuropathies is Intraepidermal Nerve Fiber Density (IENFD) measured from punch skin biopsies, but this procedure is invasive and inappropriate for long term follow-up.
 Sudomotor testing can be a valuable diagnostic tool for the early detection of small fiber neuropathies.

 Assessment

 There are several methods available for the assessment of sudomotor function.
 They vary in cost, technical complexity, reproducibility, variability and the availability of normative data.
-However, it is important to note that all sudomotor function assessments are not specific for small fiber or sudomotor neuropathy, as they can also yield abnormal results from disorders of the sweat glands themselves.
+However, all sudomotor function assessments are not specific for small fiber or sudomotor neuropathy, as they can also yield abnormal results from disorders of the sweat glands themselves.
 The following is a list of methods used in clinical practice and clinical research for sudomotor assessment.

 Thermoregulatory Sweat Test (TST) and Quantitative Sudomotor Axon Reflex Test (QSART) are considered the gold standards for assessment of sudomotor function.
 Newer methods may offer simpler, potentially more sensitive, and more widely available alternatives for screening and monitoring in the clinic of autonomic and small fiber neuropathies, particularly those associated with diabetes.